African All Stars Transfer News and Rumours: Chelsea turn down Saint-Etienne's offer for Sarr | Goal.com

 PSG join race to sign Lyon’s Aouar

-Paris Saint-Germain have joined the race to sign Olympique Lyon’s playmaker Houssem Aouar, L'Equipe have gathered.
+Paris Saint-Germain have joined the race to sign Olympique Lyon playmaker Houssem Aouar, L'Equipe have gathered.

-President of the French topflight outfit is said to have devised a plan to sign the midfielder of Algerian descent who is also on the radar of Premier League outfit, Arsenal.
+The president of the French top-flight outfit is said to have devised a plan to sign the midfielder of Algerian descent, who is also on the radar of Premier League outfit Arsenal.

 Newcastle United battle Fulham and Celtic for Omar Colley